vasilionjea/veggie_ipsum/README.md

 ### Installing in current Ruby system

-Go into your project's repo, clone the gem source, and cd into the gem's directory.
+Go into your project's repo, clone the gem source, and cd into the gem's directory (`gem install rake` if needed).

     git clone https://github.com/vasilionjea/veggie_ipsum.git
     cd veggie_ipsum/